jjmontesl/python-clementine-remote/README.md

 License
 ====================

-This library 'python-clementine-remote' is released under ? license.
+This library 'python-clementine-remote' is released under the Apache License, Version 2.0.

 For full license see the LICENSE.txt file.